 - Pray with us — For the safety and health of everyone in our Bowery Mission family and their loved ones, and the care of our vulnerable neighbors who are experiencing homelessness or other crises.

 - Support financially — Your gift will help us serve our vulnerable neighbors.
 Your generosity can help us with unexpected costs of supplies as we package meals to-go and clean our shelter and residential spaces.
-And now, gifts made by June 22 will be matched to have twice the impact.
+Make a gift to help meet new needs during this crisis.

 - Volunteer — We ask everyone to follow the latest guidelines from city, state and national authorities, and remain home as much as possible.
 However, if you are healthy and able, we need help packaging and distributing meals.
 Learn more about volunteer safety measures and sign up at bowery.org/volunteer.

 - Send needed supplies — See details of specific supplies needed at bowery.org/donategoods, or our Amazon Smile Charity List.